Cast2023/cast/documentation/dev/branching_practices.md

   * Ready for production:
     * _todo_

   ## Git workflow 3.
-When we made changes from 'feature1' branch, and want changes to a new 'feature2' branch, which does not exist yet.
+When we made changes in existing 'feature1' branch, but do not want to commit changes to that branch, but to a new 'feature2' branch, which does not exist yet.
 * `git checkout -b feature2 feature1`
 * `git status`
 * `git add -a /-p`